-&lt;sup>4 UN-HABITAT, Global Campaign for Secure Tenure, Towards Poverty Reduction, www.unhabitat.org/campaigns/tenure/bboard/poverty.htm incredible potential as engines of growth and social development, yet the inequalities are tremendous.
-Many of today's cities are topped with shattering realities; unemployment, violence, insecurity, substandard living conditions, poor health, malnutrition and high infant mortality.

-- 5. Poor people everywhere, especially in urban areas, are most at risk.
-Most of the world's poor live in densely populated squatter settlements, on the periphery of cities, which lack the basics of life, leaving many inhabitants caught in a spiral of increasing vulnerability.
-Recent figures show that a quarter of the world's urban population does not have adequate housing and often lack access to clean water and sanitation.
-Demand for commercial and residential land in cities has led to use of unsuitable terrain prone to natural hazards.
+- 4. Today, more people live in urban areas than ever before in human history.
+The trend of urbanization is irreversible.
+It has been estimated that the world's urban population will double to more than five billion by 2025, with 90 per cent of the increase taking place in the developing world4.
+This is the numerical face.
+Cities hold incredible potential as engines of growth and social development, yet tremendous inequalities exist.
+Many of today's cities are afflicted by shattering realities: unemployment, violence, insecurity, substandard living conditions, poor health, malnutrition and high infant mortality. - 5.
+Poor people everywhere, especially in urban areas, are most at risk.
+Most of the world's poor live in densely populated squatter settlements on the peripheries of cities that lack the basics of life and leave many of their inhabitants caught in a spiral of increasing vulnerability.
+Recent figures show that a quarter of the world's urban population does not have adequate housing and often lacks access to clean water and sanitation5.
+Demand for commercial and residential land in cities has led to the use of unsuitable terrain prone to natural hazards.
 As a result, many informal settlements are located in dangerous or untenable areas, such as floodplains, unstable slopes or reclaimed land.
-In the absence of secure tenure there is little reason for communities to invest in upgrading housing or infrastructure standards.
-Moreover, these cities are often unable to manage rapid population growth; poorly planned urbanization with increasing numbers of inadequately constructed and badly maintained buildings are further increasing the level of vulnerabilities in cities.
+In the absence of secure tenure, there is little reason for communities to invest in upgrading housing or infrastructure standards.
+Moreover, cities are often unable to manage rapid population growth; poorly planned urbanization with increasing numbers of inadequately constructed and badly maintained buildings is further increasing the vulnerability of urban dwellers.
 Ironically, most of today's largest cities are in areas where earthquakes, floods, landslides and other disasters are most likely to happen.
-Poverty alleviation must therefore be central to any plan to effectively mitigate and manage disasters. - 6.
+Poverty alleviation must therefore be central to any plan to mitigate and manage disasters effectively. - 6.
 As the nature of disasters in cities becomes more complex, so must our approach to their management.
-It can be argued that many natural disasters are anything but 'natural', but largely a result of our deficient urban management practices; inadequate planning, population density, ecological imbalance, etc. The solutions are not found on a drawing board alone, but merely lie in improving the decisions we make in managing the growth and development of our cities, including mitigation and preparedness strategies.
-This is particularly important in managing the new global trend; mega-cities metropolitan areas with over 10 million inhabitants.
-Today there are at least 25 mega-cities in the world, many of which have experienced devastating impacts of disasters, and most of which are also co-inhabiting with ever-increasing mega slums. - 7.
+It can be argued that many natural disasters are anything but "natural", but largely a result of our deficient urban management practices, inadequate planning, population density, ecological imbalance, and human failings.
+The solutions are not to be found on a drawing board alone, but lie in simply improving the decisions we make in managing the growth and development of our cities, including mitigation and preparedness strategies.
+This is particularly important in managing the new global trend: mega-cities, or metropolitan areas with over 10 million inhabitants.
+Today there are at least 25 mega-cities in the world, many of which have experienced devastating impacts of disasters, and most of which are characterized by ever-increasing mega slums. - 7.
 The movement of populations during and after disaster and conflict will have a major impact on the sustainable development of human settlements, and therefore on reconstruction activities.
-Unsupported urbanization will constrain sustainable development of cities, as well as hampering the well-being of the inhabitants and increasing their vulnerability to future conflicts and disasters.
+Unsupported urbanization will constrain the sustainable development of cities.
+It will also hamper the well-being of urban dwellers and increase their vulnerability to future conflicts and disasters.